hassanshaikley/demo/README.md

 # Demo

-Demo to demonstrate my ability as a developer.
+Demo made to demonstrate my ability as a developer.

-As of the time of writing this I am not even sure what I will make.
+## Introduction

+It's a CLI that asks you questions and then responds.

+## Commands

+`npm start` - Starts the CLI
+`npm test`  - Tests

 ## Comments

 - It doesn't use babel because I don't want a build step for simplicities sake.
-- Wish I did the minor refactors as I wrote the code